 Generalized Anxiety Disorder

 Generalized Anxiety Disorder is when an individual is plagued by worries and fears about the uncertain future and other things outside of their control.
-The worry may often appear excessive to others or out of proportion to the event.
-This type of anxiety disorder is very common, tends to run in families and waxes and wanes in its intensity.
+The concern may often appear excessive to others or out of proportion to the event.
+This type of anxiety disorder is prevalent, tends to run in families, and waxes and wanes in its intensity.

 Social Anxiety Disorder

 An individual with a Social Anxiety Disorder will experience significant anxiety in everyday social situations.
 Many tend to feel intense self-consciousness and negative judgment from others, even if it is irrational to think so.
-This can lead to complete avoidance of social situations, which can significantly disrupt an individual’s life.
+This can lead to complete avoidance of social situations, significantly disrupting an individual’s life.